Operation InternOperation Intern: Developing North Dakota's Workforce

 Operation Intern, administered by the North Dakota Department of Commerce, is designed to expand the number of internship, work experience and apprenticeship positions with North Dakota employers.

 North Dakota businesses looking for interns can receive up to $3,000 in matching funds by tapping an underused pool of candidates: students.
-The program offers private businesses up to $30,000 every two years (July 1, 2015 – June 30, 2017) to fund internships in their company.
+The program offers private businesses up to $30,000 every two years (July 1, 2017 – June 30, 2019) to fund internships in their company.
+Funding rounds will be done this year with each company limited to a maximum of 5 interns per funding round.

 That is a very complex question.
 The program’s primary focus is employers in the state’s targeted industries: Energy, Advanced Manufacturing, Value-added Agriculture, Tourism and Technology-based Businesses.